 When divorcing at an old age, you have different issues to deal with in the process compared to a couple divorcing at a young age.
 Below are some of the considerations to make:

 You probably saw your family house as your most expensive possession as a young couple.
-Unknown to you, a retirement account is sometimes the most costly item as you grow old.
+Unknown to you, a retirement account is sometimes the most expensive item as you grow old.
 This can sometimes become a problem in a gray divorce, especially if you believed that you had enough retirement money only to learn that your account will be divided in half.

 Additionally, you are becoming weaker as you age.
 Thus, you may be working for fewer hours and earning less money.
 As a result, you might be forced to continue working even after retirement after a gray divorce.